 Some research showed that among tractor enthusiasts and people that have been using these kinds of machines for a long time, the DGT 6000 is actually praised as being a very solid model.
-From a time when the Craftsman brand still meant quality etc. Not unlike the craftsman one would buy since.
+From a time when the Craftsman brand still meant quality etc. Not unlike the craftsman, one would buy since.
 The engine is still made today so that’s certainly not something to worry about.
-All in all I read enough to tell my friend “I’ll take it”, figuring once this is fixed it will last me a very long time if properly maintained.
+All in all, I read enough to tell my friend “I’ll take it”, figuring once this is fixed it will last me a very long time if properly maintained.

 Another reason the age is appealing to me; not a single computer chip in this thing, anywhere!
 No locked firmware, no proprietary code, none of that nonsense the current Right to Repair movement is fighting against.
 Just plain mechanics, nothing more.

 There is one problem though.
 I have never worked on anything bigger than a Mac.
 Ever.
 I have every tool you can possibly need to fix a Mac but nothing that’s required to work on something like a lawn tractor.
-The difference between a carburetor and a gear box?
+The difference between a carburetor and a gearbox?
 Couldn’t tell ya or point out where they are located.
 The function of a PTO switch?
 Not a clue.
 The most basics of basics, I do not know when it comes to this stuff.
 It’s hard to put into words how STYOOOOOPID (channeling my inner Branchus) I am when it comes to this.

 ZERO knowledge on the subject, NO tools bigger than an iFixit screwdriver set, MASSIVE chance of failure and wasting money.
 Sounds like the perfect ‘doing-something-not-computer-related’ (DSNCR going forward) to me!

 Fast forward a few weeks, the weather started improving and the tractor was loaded on a trailer and dropped off at my house.
-And so my DSNCR begun with a trip to Lowes for a new battery.
+And so my DSNCR began with a trip to Lowes for a new battery.
 I was just going to tackle each issue as it presented itself and see where I’d end up.